yopdog/test22/Liberland-constitution.md

   * **§V.7(10)** to be the Commander-in-Chief of the Armed forces of Liberland;
   * **§V.7(11)** to grant citizenship of the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.

-## Chapter 4: The High Court and the Judiciary
+## Chapter 4: The High Court
+The high courts job

 #### Article XX - High Court Structure and Proceedings